- Picturesque village of Isle sur la Sorgue (and its Sunday morning market)

 - An optional extra day to visit Saignon and the unique Calavon Valley

 Self-guided walking adventures offer the freedom to see the world at your own pace and the flexibility to explore fascinating villages and landscapes rich in history, culture and beauty without compromising on the security and organization of a guided tour.
 It is the best of all worlds.
-And while you can book any dates you’d like, if you choose the June 5, 2022 departure with Ukulele Adventures you can avoid the solo traveler supplement fee.
-(You can still walk on your own, if you choose, and at your own pace, but your luggage will have “company” while it is transported from village to village.)
+You can book any dates you’d like, and for as long as you like.
+You travel at your own pace while your luggage is transported by taxi to your next destination.

 During a self-guided walking trip all of the hassle of logistics, luggage transfers and accommodation are taken care of.
 Detailed route notes and maps keep you on track, while a 24/7 emergency contact number is included should anything go amiss.
 Your bags are transported each day to the next evening’s accommodation, hand-picked to showcase the best of a town or village.
 And clear and detailed route descriptions and maps and local sightseeing information inform you of the best things to see and do en route.
 Best of all, you travel under your own steam and will have time to savor the sights and delights of the region.